sinjar666/ears-eq-presets/README.md

 npm run concat
 ```

+Paste the one liner JSON into the PRESETS key in local storage for the Chrome extension and you should see the presets show up.

 ## Contributing
 Please feel free to contribute via Pull Requests.
 Just create a JSON file under the `presets/` directory.